 If you participate in competitive summer sports like baseball, biking, running and others, you will definitely see benefits in your endurance and stamina if you work out in the heat.

-But this is the type of conditioning that keeps giving all year long.
+But this is the type of sports conditioning that keeps giving all year long.
 Even for those fall sports like football and basketball, heat conditioning in the summer makes your body work more efficiently when you are competing, no matter how hot or cold it is, So for serious athletes, give yourself an edge and make heat conditioning part of your work out routine.
 And plan on sweating ... a lot!

 Share this Story